 Police Officer Career Advancement Timeline

-While there are many great reasons to choose to work in law enforcement, if you're interested in advancing, one reason in particular comes to mind: the tremendous potential for good officers to make their way up the chain.
+While there are many great reasons to choose to work in law enforcement, one reason in particular comes to mind: the tremendous potential for good officers to make their way up the chain.
 You can use this police officer career timeline to get a better idea of what you can expect as you are promoted and how long it might take to reach your career goals.

 Starting at the Bottom: Police Academy Training

 Everyone has to start somewhere, and for police officers, that is the police academy.
 Expect your police academy training to last approximately six months.
 During that time, you'll receive basic law enforcement training to prepare you for the next step in your career: field training.

 As grueling as the academy training is, the field training officer program is that much more difficult.
 During your FTO period, which will probably last between 8 and 12 weeks, you'll need to put all of your academy training into practice.